With a name that literally means “golden,” it’s easy to see why Dorado is such a highly sought-after destination.

 Things to Do

 There are a few small museums around town.
 The Museo y Centro Cultural Casa del Rey is an old Spanish garrison from the 1800s where you can view antique furniture of the king and queen of Spain, as well as learn about the island’s Taíno culture and history of Spanish colonization.
-A visit to the Art and History Museum of Dorado will provide an intimate look into local art as well as Dorado’s history and many fascinating archaeological findings.
+A visit to the Museo de Arte e Historia de Dorado will provide an intimate look into local art as well as Dorado’s history and many fascinating archaeological findings.

 Dorado is one of the few towns in Puerto Rico that still has a traditional Catholic church in the main square.
 Participate in a service and revel in the beautiful, traditional Spanish layout.